 St-Rémy-de-Provence.
 Drive along the northern flank of the Alpilles to St-Rémy-de-Provence, Glanum of old, and proud possessor of one of the truly great funerary memorials of the Roman world, the cenotaph erected by three Julii brothers in honour of their forebears.
-Some free time.
+Some free time in Avignon.

 Dr Alexandra Gajewski

 Specialist in mediaeval architecture.
 She read Art History at Münster University, Germany, followed by a PhD in Gothic architecture in northern Burgundy from the Courtauld Institute of Art.
 She has lectured at the Courtauld, at Birkbeck College and at the University of Michigan, Ann Arbor.
 She has just completed a European project at the Centro de Ciencias Humanas y Sociales in Madrid, where she was part of a research team investigating ‘The Roles of Women as Makers of Medieval Art and Architecture’.
 She is Reviews Editor of the Burlington Magazine.
 Twitter: @AKMGajewski | Instagram: @akmgajewski